krishnaj8213/frontend_todolist/README.md

 ## Usage:

--Enter a task in the input box.
+1. Enter a task in the input box.
--Click the 'Add' button to add the task to the list.
+2. Click the 'Add' button to add the task to the list.
--Click on a task to mark it as complete or incomplete.
+3. Click on a task to mark it as complete or incomplete.
--Click the '×' icon next to a task to remove it from the list.
+4. Click the '×' icon next to a task to remove it from the list.

 ## File Structure